Where to Eat

 On-Campus Dining Halls

-The CampusOne dining hall also operates on a similar system and menu to those of Chestnut and New College but does not allow non-residents of CampusOne to use their meal plans; they must instead use TBucks or external payment.
+The CampusOne Dining Commons operates on a similar system and menu to those of Chestnut and New College but does not allow non-residents of CampusOne to use their meal plans; they must instead use TBucks or external payment.

 Food Spots Inside Campus Buildings